anilzen/anilzen.github.io/content/post/2023/splitting-spacetime/index.md

 ---
 title: Splitting Spacetime
-subtitle: With hyperboloids as relativistic analogs of spheres and soap bubbles.
+subtitle: Hyperboloids as relativistic analogs of spheres and soap bubbles.
 summary: Hyperboloidal hypersurfaces split spacetime into space and time.
 Their mathematical definition connects to a physical principle that may be useful as a mental image for the quantum foam.

 projects: []